 Example 2: I had a dodgy fish and chips the other day, I still don’t feel right.

-In British slang, bog-standard is used to talk about something ordinary, basic, without any special features added; it carries a slight dismissive and derogatory tone.
+In British slang, bog-standard is used to talk about something ordinary, basic, without any special features added; it carries a slightly dismissive and derogatory tone.
 The term is likely to be the mispronunciation of “box standard”, an informal term for goods that come straight from the manufacturer’s box with no customization or improvement.
 If you didn’t know this already, “bog” has long been a British slang term for a toilet.

 Example: Dave bought himself a bog-standard car and quite frankly, it’s nothing to get excited about.